skovhus/skovhus.dev/src/content/blog/abandoning-the-mothership/index.md

 For many years, issuu’s engineering group was organized around component teams.
 Our late great Team Monster handled the front-end code and the rest of the teams provided APIs and back-end infrastructure.

 As we scaled the engineering organization, this classical split became counterproductive.
-A lot of cross team coordination was required for releases.
+A lot of cross-team coordination was required for releases.
 Business logic and remappings were spread across multiple layers of the application.
 Dependencies and ownership of features were unclear.
 Finally, the Monsters had way too much on their plate!

 So in 2013, several of our teams transitioned from component teams to customer-centric, cross-component feature teams.
 One focused on the end-to-end reading experience, another team handled all publisher-related features and so on.
 Next was taking ownership of the entire code stack, from database to front end.
 Our back-end system quickly transitioned into smaller microservices written in technologies the team deemed best (OCaml, Erlang, Python, node.js, MySQL, Postgres, Redis, AMQP).